-With the rising dominance of online shopping, the ecommerce share of retail sales has been on the increase over the past few years.
+With the rising dominance of online shopping, it’s no surprise that the ecommerce share of retail sales has been on the increase in recent years.

-In 2017, the online retail market share came in at 10.4 percent.
-That is to say that of every $100 spent by consumers, more than $10 was spent online.
+The numbers surrounding the growth of online shopping say it all.
+Two years ago, the online retail market share was at 13.6 percent.
+That is to say that of every $100 spent by consumers, $13.60 was online.

-Today, this figure has risen to 16.1 percent, representing $4.206 trillion of the $26.074 trillion value of the retail market in 2020.
-This is a whopping 54.8 percent increase in the ecommerce market share in a matter of three years.
-This growth is set to continue and reach 22 percent by 2023, marking a 112 percent increase in just six years.
+In 2021, this figure is expected to grow to 19.5 percent to $4.891 trillion in global ecommerce sales.
+This is a whopping 45.8 percent increase in the ecommerce market share in a matter of two years.
+The growth is set to continue and reach 21.8 percent by 2024—an 8.2 percentage point increase in half a decade.

-This increase should come as no surprise, given the growing accessibility and affordability of mobile devices, as well as the improvement of internet access worldwide.
+The growing ecommerce market share should come as no surprise, given the increased accessibility and affordability of mobile devices, as well as increased internet access worldwide.

 Ecommerce Market Share in the US

 In 2021, the ecommerce market share in the US is expected to come in at 14.4 percent, a fractional dip from 2020’s 14.5 percent.